Fernando Hierro: Coaching and executive career

 On 10 July 2014, Hierro was named assistant coach of Real Madrid, replacing Zinedine Zidane – who left to take the reins of Real Madrid Castilla – in Carlo Ancelotti's staff.
 He was given his first full managerial role two years later, being appointed at Segunda División side Real Oviedo for the upcoming season with the option of a further year; on 14 June 2017, after missing out on the promotion playoffs on the final matchday, he left the Estadio Carlos Tartiere by mutual consent.

 Hierro returned to the Spanish Federation as sporting director on 27 November 2017.
 He was appointed as the manager of Spain on 13 June 2018 after the sacking of Julen Lopetegui two days before their first match at the World Cup, following the latter's decision to join Real Madrid after the tournament.
 Two days later, he led the team to a 3–3 group stage draw against Portugal; on 8 July, following a penalty shootout loss to hosts Russia in the round of 16, he stepped down from his post and also announced that he would not return to his role as sporting director.

 On 21 October 2022, Hierro was announced as sporting director of Guadalajara in the Mexican Liga MX.
-In June 2024, he joined Saudi Pro League's Al Nassr in the same capacity.
+In June 2024, he joined Saudi Pro League's Al-Nassr in the same capacity.

 Style of play

-Equally at ease as a central defender, sweeper or defensive midfielder, Hierro had the ability, at his peak, to combine solid defensive play with a near-unlimited passing range and surprising goalscoring talent, which made him one of the world's most sought-after players.
-A large, physically imposing and intimidating defensive presence, he was also known for his positional sense, strength in the air, tenacity and the ability to time his challenges well.
+As a central defender, sweeper or defensive midfielder, Hierro utilised defensive play, a large passing range and goalscoring skill, which made him one of the world's most sought-after players.
+In addition, he was known for his positional sense, strength in the air, tenacity and the effective ability to time his challenges.

 Regarded as a highly competitive and hard-tackling defender, The Times placed Hierro at number 43 in their list of the 50 hardest footballers in history in 2007.